rsyncOSX/RsyncOSXdocs/content/post/ssh.md

 ```bash
 ~/.mynewsshcatalog/mynewkey
 ```
 The prefix has to be `~` followed by a `/`.
-RsyncUI will verify that the ssh keypath has the prefix `~` and at least two `/` before saving the new keypath.
+RsyncOSX will verify that the ssh keypath has the prefix `~` and at least two `/` before saving the new keypath.

 ## Tools used

 The following ssh tools are used: `ssh-keygen` and `ssh-copy-id`.
-RsyncUI only assist in setting up RSA based key.
+RsyncOSX only assist in setting up RSA based key.

 The ssh functions assist in two methods: